valeriitropin/validator/README.md

-# tsvalidator
+# tsvalidated

 Validator with the following features:
-- supports async validation
+- async
-- easily extendable with own rules
+- extendable with own rules
 - supports validation of complex structures including nested objects and arrays
 - doesn't modify incoming data
 - can catch non-validation errors
 - returns only values covered by validators
-- support filters and data modifiers
+- supports filters and data modifiers
+- customizable error formatting

 ## Table of Contents
  * [Installation](#installation)